A Prospective Approach for Human-to-Human Interaction Recognition from Wi-Fi Channel Data using Attention Bidirectional Gated Recurrent Neural Network with GUI Application Implementation: Introduction

-In such context, radio frequency inspection from WLAN network such as Wi-Fi channel perturbation analysis offers a better economical choice \cite{csibetter} for human activity recognition since Wi-Fi communication is extensively used nowadays in daily life which is already in the palm of our hand.
-A Wi-Fi communication device transmits radio signal as electromagnetic waves modulated on an integer number of frequency division multiplexed carriers which are orthogonal to each other.
-Intuitively, human activities and mutual interactions performed within the line-of-sight Wi-Fi coverage area create distinct changes to the transmitted signal due to unique pattern of signal reflections from human-body that is performing unique activities.
-Those activities or mutual interactions can be detected and classified through analysis of correlation between the signal changes and body movement using signal attributes of a Wi-Fi transceiver pair such as packet delay, coarse-grained Received Signal Strength Indicator (RSSI), accumulated noise, automatic gain control parameter of the receiver circuit, and fine-grained Channel State Information (CSI).
-The unique distinction among the parametric pattern caused by various human-activities can be better detected via artificial intelligence techniques.
-The overall procedure is neither intrusive nor obtrusive because it does not capture visual data and the entire process runs contactless for safeguarding privacy.
+In such context, radio frequency inspection from a WLAN network such as Wi-Fi channel perturbation analysis offers a better economical choice due to its low cost \cite{contrst_csi, csibetter, wifi_attention_better} for human activity recognition since Wi-Fi communication is extensively used nowadays in daily life which is already in the palm of our hand.
+A Wi-Fi communication device transmits radio signals as electromagnetic waves modulated on an integer number of frequency division multiplexed carriers which are orthogonal to each other.
+Intuitively, human activities and mutual interactions performed within the line-of-sight Wi-Fi coverage area create distinct changes to the transmitted signal due to the unique pattern of signal reflections from the human body that is performing unique activities.
+According to Yang et al. \cite{wifi_attention_better}, the use of such WiFi channel perturbations in WiFi-based HAR datasets results in a high level of detail or granularity for better classification compared to datasets based on infrared, radio frequency, RADAR, and environment sensors.
+Those human activities or mutual interactions can be detected and classified through analysis of the correlation between the signal changes and body movement using signal attributes of a Wi-Fi transceiver pair such as packet delay, coarse-grained Received Signal Strength Indicator (RSSI), accumulated noise, automatic gain control parameter of the receiver circuit, and fine-grained Channel State Information (CSI).
+The unique distinction among the parametric pattern caused by various human activities can be better detected via artificial intelligence techniques.
+The overall procedure is neither intrusive nor obtrusive because it does not capture visual data and the entire process runs contactless for safeguarding privacy \cite{wifi_attention_better}.